 If you’re in possession of naturally and adequately nourished lips, you will never know the pain of having perpetually dry ones.
-It doesn’t matter how many balms you own, or the frequency with which you apply them, lips remain as dry and inflamed as a cracked desert floor.
-And at the risk of sounding hyperbolic, the world of lip balms is quite frankly a minefield.
-It all started in school, where rumours in the locker room swirled.
-They ranged from the laughable: “Vaseline is used to fix cars not lips” (hmm), to the ludicrous: “Carmex contains glass that lacerates your lips so that you apply and buy more,” (sure).
-Surprisingly that story endured, as demonstrated by this 2019 Quora thread.
-Other whispers bore more weight.
-For example, that the menthol and camphor in Carmex – the two tingling ingredients – exacerbate dryness and encourage licking, which lest you think is innocuous, is the work of the devil.
-Why?
-Because your spit contains digestive enzymes that wreak havoc on your lips.
+It doesn’t matter how many balms you own, or the frequency with which you apply them, lips remain as parched and inflamed as a cracked desert floor.
+At the risk of sounding hyperbolic, the world of lip balms is, quite frankly, a minefield.
+Remember the rumours from school that Carmex contained tiny shards of glass?
+The thinking was that it lacerated your lips so that you'd keep applying, and obviously buying, the stuff.
+Hilariously, as evidenced by this 2019 Quora thread, the rumour lives on.
+Then there was Chapstick, which contained all kinds of addictive ingredients.
+To caveat: these are all unfounded.
+Other whispers, however, bore more weight.
+For example, that formulas with menthol and camphor – the ingredients that make lips tingle – exacerbate dryness and encourage licking.
+And just when you thought licking was allowed, it actually wreaks havoc on your lips, because spit contains irritating digestive enzymes.
 Told you this was tricksy.

 “Like on the rest of our face, skin on our lips ages and needs to be taken care of in the right way,” says Lars Fredrkisson, Founder of Verso Skincare.
 But why is it so hard?
-“Skin on lips is particularly thin, and there are very few oil producing glands which makes them susceptible to cracking and chapping”, says Dr Anjali Mahto.
+“Skin there is particularly thin, and there are very few oil producing glands which makes them susceptible to cracking and chapping”, says Dr Anjali Mahto.